patricklaf/SNMP/README.md

 }
 ```

-[Agent.ino](examples/Agent/Agent.ino) is a complete exemple of an SNMP agent implementation.
+[Agent.ino](examples/Agent/Agent.ino) is a complete example of an SNMP agent implementation.

 ### Manager